euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

       len(monitor.getCurrentNativeLeaks()), 0)

 The native counterpart of ``JyNI.JyReferenceMonitor`` is ``JyRefMonitor.c``.
-Its header defines the ``JyNIDebug``-macro family, wich we insert into C-code wherever memory operations occur (mainly in ``obmalloc.c`` and various inlined allocations in ``stringobject.c``, ``intobject.c`` etc.).
+Its header defines the ``JyNIDebug`` macro family, wich we insert into C code wherever memory operations occur (mainly in ``obmalloc.c`` and various inlined allocations in ``stringobject.c``, ``intobject.c`` etc.).